-We will have two exams: midterm and final exam during the course of the semester.
+We will have two exams: midterm and final exam during the semester.
 Exams will cover all assigned chapters, any additional readings or supplementary materials covered in class.
-The exams are "open book" and "open notes".
+The exams are not "open book" and "open notes".

 Students for whom English is not a first language may use a dictionary during exams.